ChordPro/chordpro/docs/content/ChordPro-Directives.md

 instrument type (as defined in the [config file]({{< relref "chordpro-configuration-generic#instrument-description" >}})).
 If this fails, it
 tries to match it with the user name (as defined in the [config file]({{< relref "chordpro-configuration-generic#user" >}})).
+Selection can be reversed by appending a `!` to the selector.

 For example, to
 define chords depending on the instrument used: